-FEMA recognizes the government-to-government relationship between the U.S. government and federally recognized tribes.
-To acknowledge and honor the sovereignty of tribal nations, FEMA conducts regular and meaningful consultation and collaboration with federally recognized tribes to ensure that FEMA policies and programs address tribal needs.
-Below are our active and past consultations.
+This section contains information about the Agency's active and past consultations with federally recognized Indian tribal governments (tribal governments).
+FEMA recognizes the nation to nation relationship between the U.S. government and federally recognized tribes.
+To acknowledge and honor the sovereignty of tribal nations, FEMA conducts regular and meaningful consultation and collaboration with tribal governments to ensure that FEMA policies and programs address tribal needs.

-These are records of past FEMA tribal consultations, including audio recordings and transcripts of listening sessions, Federal Register Notices, and letters of testimony.
-These consultations are no longer open for comment.
+These are records of past FEMA tribal consultations in chronological order.
+These documents are no longer open for comment.

 - Consultation on Procedures to Request Emergency or Major Disaster Declarations (March-April 2013).
 This consultation requested tribal comment on the Sandy Recovery Improvement Act of 2013 and on the new process for tribal emergency and major disaster declarations.